-Vincera is a recently formed clinical-stage biopharmaceutical company focused on leveraging its extensive development and oncology expertise to advance new therapies intended to address unmet medical needs for the treatment of cancer.
-Vincera's current pipeline is derived from the Bayer License Agreement, pursuant to which we have been granted an exclusive, royalty-bearing, worldwide license under certain Bayer patents and know-how to develop, use, manufacture, commercialize, sublicense and distribute (i) a clinical-stage and follow-on small molecule drug program and (ii) a preclinical stage bioconjugation/next-generation antibody-drug conjugate ("ADC") platform.
-Vincera intends to use these product candidates to treat various cancers in a patient-specific, targeted approach.
-Vincera believes that these potential "best-in-class" or "first-in-class" product candidates are differentiated from current programs targeting similar cancer biology, and, if approved, may improve clinical outcomes of patients with cancer.
+Vincera Pharma is a recently formed biopharmaceutical company focused on leveraging its extensive development and oncology expertise to advance new therapies intended to address unmet medical needs for the treatment of cancer.
+Vincera Pharma's current pipeline is entirely derived from the Bayer License Agreement, pursuant to which we have been granted an exclusive, royalty-bearing, worldwide license under certain Bayer patents and know-how to develop, use, manufacture, commercialize, sublicense and distribute (i) a clinical-stage and follow-on small molecule drug program and (ii) a preclinical stage bioconjugation/next-generation antibody-drug conjugate ("ADC") platform.
+Vincera Pharma intends to use these product candidates to treat various cancers in a patient-specific, targeted approach.
+Vincera Pharma believes that these product candidates are differentiated from current programs targeting similar cancer biology, and, if approved, may improve clinical outcomes of patients with cancer.
 As described above, the discussion in this proxy statement assumes that the Bayer License Agreement has become effective.
+Upon completion of the Business Combination and effectiveness of the Bayer License Agreement, Vincera Pharma will become a clinical-stage biopharmaceutical company.

 Despite several decades of advances in targeted therapies, cancer continues to be the second leading cause of death in the United States population per the National Center for Health Statistics.
 Cancer is not a single disease but rather a constellation of maladies with each requiring a unique approach to vanquish it.
-Vincera's vision is to address the unmet medical needs of patients with cancer with a diverse pipeline of targeted medicines.
+Vincera Pharma's vision is to address the unmet medical needs of patients with cancer with a diverse pipeline of targeted medicines.
 The small molecule drug program includes VIP152 (formerly known as BAY 1251152), which is a highly selective, clinical-stage positive transcription elongation factor beta/cyclin-dependent kinase 9 ("PTEFb/CDK9") inhibitor.
 VIP152 may deliver value-generating data in the second half of 2021.
 Our ADC platform includes VIP943 (formerly known as BAY-943) and VIP924 (formerly known as BAY-924), which are next-generation ADC compounds addressing known and novel oncology targets that we believe could deliver a greater safety and efficacy profile than current ADC compounds.
 The bioconjugation program also includes VIP236, which is a small molecule drug conjugate ("SMDC") for solid tumors.
 In addition to our lead products, we acquired the rights to additional product candidates that are still in the discovery stage (e.g., VIP217, an oral PTEFb/CDK9 inhibitor).

-For more information on Vincera, please see the sections entitled "Vincera's Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Vincera," "Directors, Executive Officers, Executive Compensation and Corporate Governance-Directors and Executive Officers After the Business Combination" and "Directors, Executive Officers, Executive Compensation and Corporate Governance-Compensation of Officers and Directors of Vincera."
+For more information on Vincera Pharma, please see the sections entitled "Vincera Pharma's Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Vincera Pharma," "Directors, Executive Officers, Executive Compensation and Corporate Governance-Directors and Executive Officers After the Business Combination" and "Directors, Executive Officers, Executive Compensation and Corporate Governance-Compensation of Officers and Directors of Vincera Pharma."

-Vincera's principal executive offices are located at 4500 Great America Parkway, Suite 100 #29, Santa Clara, CA 95054, and its telephone number is (650) 800-6676.
+Vincera Pharma's principal executive offices are located at 4500 Great America Parkway, Suite 100 #29, Santa Clara, CA 95054, and its telephone number is (650) 800-6676.